BeatableMeat/beatablemeat.github.io/README.md

    WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
    See the License for the specific language governing permissions and limitations under the License.

+## BEATABLEMEAT.GITHUB.IO LICENSE
+You are allowed to clone, modify and redistribute this repository in any way, but only for free.
+Not all the content in this repository is owned by The Phoenix Project and all rights go to their respective owners.